Sidebar Site Navigation

 5770.
 Non Linear Systems.
 3. Time variable parameter systems, approximation methods for small nonlinearites.
 Phase-plane methods.
 The second method of Liapunov.
 Describing function.
 Optimum switched systems.
 Adaptive control systems.
 Prerequisite: EE 4620.

 5880.
 Problems In Electrical Engineering.
 1-6 (Max.
 9).
 A graduate special topics course in which advanced developments are studied.
 Section 1 is individual study.
-Other sections primarily seminar format in which participants present reports on the subject under study.
+Other sections are primarily seminar format in which participants present reports on the subject under study.
 Prerequisite: Prior approval of the instructor is required.

 5885.
 Special Topics in Electrical Engineering.
 1-6 (Max 30).
 Features topics not included in regularly offered classes.
 Normally offered in regular class lecture format; may include lab component if appropriate.
 Prerequisite: Prior approval of the instructor is required.